Light-Wizzard/Sound-Room/README.md

 # Sound-Room

-Small Sound Room built around a recliner
+Small Sound Room built around a recliner chair.

 The concept is to use 96, 12 inch by 12 inch Soundproof Panels, I found them for $66 at [Amazon](https://www.amazon.com/gp/product/B09RKLX6RT/), represented by the squares, you make a frame,